jezs00/pycasso/README.md

 ### Run pycasso
 * Run `sudo systemctl restart pycasso` and see if it worked!

+### Customise pycasso
+* If you have run through the install and pycasso is working, it will run on startup.
+Normal behaviour is to run once and close, if you have an always-on system, you may wish to disable the service and just run pycasso or start the service through cron.
+* With a PiJuice, you can configure `shutdown_on_battery` to automatically shut down and remove power to the board when pycasso is done, to complete a headless fully battery driven process.
+Be a little careful with this as to save battery, it prefers to shutdown above all else, even on exception.
+If you experience a program error you will only have `wait_to_run` (default 30) seconds to connect to the pi and disable the service to fix.
+* Play around a bit with the `.config` options so that everything on the screen looks good to you and works for your implementation.
+There is a description of all configuration items in the file.
+While experimenting, I recommend setting the mode to only fetch images from historic backlog using `historic_amount`, so that you aren't spending credits on your API while setting it up.
+* Configure your prompts to send to providers using /prompts/artists.txt, /prompts/subjects.txt and /prompts/prompts.txt
+  * Review the markup of the example prompts to learn how to apply randomisation for interesting effect in your prompt
+  * You can use hierarchical brackets to randomise elements in the prompt
+    * EG `A (Good|[B|R]ad) Dog` could return `A Good Dog` `A Bad Dog` or `A Rad Dog`.
+Option picked randomly between each bracket pair, so you have 50% chance of `A Good Dog`, 25% chance of `A Bad Dog` and 25% chance of `A Rad Dog`
+  * You can add weights to entire lines or brackets to increase their likelihood.
+Integers only.
+    * EG You could expect `A (4:Good|Bad|0:Happy) Dog` should return `A Good Dog` around 4 times for every `A Bad Dog`. `A Happy Dog` would never appear.
+  * Have a play around with the prompts and see what works for you

 ## Troubleshooting

+### There is a symbol on the top left of the screen
+By default, pycasso puts a faint symbol on the top left of the EPD to inform of system events.
+By default these are:
+* Square for low battery _(low battery warning level configurable in `.config`, default 15%)_
+* Cross for exception _(likely PiJuice failing to load if you are using it, try a longer `wait_to_run`)_

 ### GLIBC_2.33 not found
 I have experienced this error even with the most recent release of raspbian.